293 Main Street,

 An instrument that precisely measures the pressure in the eye.
 It is essential in the monitoring those patients who have Glaucoma, or are Glaucoma suspects.

 An instrument that quickly determines the peripheral field of vision.
 It is very helpful in screening patients for possible peripheral vision deficits.
-Used for: Glaucoma, glaucoma suspect, take certain medications that affect the Retina; such as Plaquinel.
-Field loss due to stroke or other head trauma.
-Medical correction of droopy eyelids (Ptosis) can be approved using the FDT
+Used for: Glaucoma, glaucoma suspects, patients that take certain medications that affect the Retina( such as Plaquinel), field loss due to stroke or other head trauma and medical correction of droopy eyelids (Ptosis) can be approved using the FDT.

 An instrument that precisely determines the peripheral field of vision.
 It is essential in monitoring those patients who have Glaucoma, or are Glaucoma suspects.